 Scuffle in Street involving gun leads to one man charged with attempted murder, Harford sheriff's office says

 Jul.
-6—A Monday night scuffle in Street resulted in attempted murder charges being filed against a man after he allegedly fired a gun, according to the Harford County Sheriff's Office.
+7—A Monday night scuffle in Street resulted in attempted murder charges being filed against a man after he allegedly fired a gun, according to the Harford County Sheriff's Office.

+Charles Joseph Deery, 23, of Whiteford, is charged with one count of attempted first-degree murder and four counts of reckless endangerment, according to electronic court records.
+He is being held without bond at the Harford County Detention Center, pending a bail review hearing Wednesday afternoon.

-Deputies are investigating an assault that allegedly occurred just before 8 p.m.
+Deputies are investigating the incident, which occurred just before 8 p.m.
 Monday on Sandy Hook Road, in the area of Sandy Hook Speedway, said Cristie Hopkins, a spokesperson for the sheriff's office.

 After several minutes, he reappeared with a handgun and fired shots into the ground.
 The group of people was able to "overtake the suspect and remove the gun from his possession," Hopkins said.
-During that altercation, the 23-year-old was injured.
+During that altercation, Deery was injured.

 He was airlifted to University of Maryland Shock Trauma Centerin Baltimore for treatment.
 His injuries do not appear to be life-threatening, Hopkins said.